-By depositing data into Dataverse, which can be customized or embedded into a website with our Theme + Widgets feature, researchers make their datasets more discoverable to the scientific community.
-Widgets are available at the Dataverse and dataset level and can be embedded in any website to help others find a scholar's datasets more easily.
+By depositing data into a Dataverse repository, which can be customized or embedded into a website with our Theme + Widgets feature, researchers make their datasets more discoverable to the scientific community.
+Widgets are available at the Dataverse collection and dataset level and can be embedded in any website to help others find a scholar's datasets more easily.

-By increasing research data's visibility with Dataverse, researchers can get recognition and proper academic credit for their scholarly work through a data citation.
+By increasing research data's visibility with the Dataverse Project, researchers can get recognition and proper academic credit for their scholarly work through a data citation.
 These citations also help ensure that when research data is published, funder and publisher requirements are met, and data is reused by other scholars, replicated for verification, and tracked to measure usage and impact over time, which can help fund future research.

-A data citation in Dataverse has seven components:
+A data citation in a Dataverse repository has seven components: